Azure-Samples/open-liberty-on-aro/guides/howto-integrate-azure-managed-databases.md

 1. Change directory to `<path-to-repo>/3-integration/connect-db/mssql` of your local clone.
 2. Download [mssql-jdbc-8.2.2.jre8.jar](https://repo1.maven.org/maven2/com/microsoft/sqlserver/mssql-jdbc/8.2.2.jre8/mssql-jdbc-8.2.2.jre8.jar) and put it to current working directory.
-3. Run the following commands to build application image and push to your Docker Hub repository.
+3. Run the following commands to build application image and push to your ACR instance.

    ```bash
    # Build project and generate war package